PadsterH2012/ac-project1/README.md

 ## Acknowledgements
 - Flask and its extensions
 - SQLAlchemy for database ORM
-- Werkzeug for password hashing
+- Werkzeug for password hashing and secure file handling
 - Flask-OAuthlib for OAuth integration
 - Google and Facebook for OAuth services
 - Bootstrap for responsive design
+- Ollama for AI integration